Academic Catalog

 Students (except for first semester freshmen) may register themselves and make changes to their schedule on RavenZone up until midnight on the third day of classes.
 Advisors may also make these same changes for their advisees.

-After the first Friday of the semester, students may drop classes prior to the add deadline (end of the sixth day of the semester for full-semester classes or end of the fourth day of the appropriate quarter for quarter classes) without the instructor signature; on the online Drop form however, an advisor’s signature is required to drop classes.
+After the first Friday of the semester, students may drop classes prior to the add deadline (end of the sixth day of the semester for full-semester classes or end of the fourth day of the appropriate quarter for quarter classes) without the instructor approval on the online Drop form; however, an advisor’s approval is required to drop classes.
 Course additions after the calendar date for late registration may be made only with the permission of the Senior Vice Provost.

 Repeating a Course